lucat1/unibo_08574_progetto/README.md

   like `clangd` or `ccls` to offer meaningful advice.

 ### Cross-compilation for the MIPS architecture:
-The standard default cmake build will compile all project phases and generate a UMPS3 kernel for each.
-Provided You call the artifact directory `build` the emulator configuration found in `machines/phase{n}` should work out of the box.
+The standard default cmake build will compile all project phases (i.e. the tests in `phase{n}`) and generate a UMPS3 kernel for each.
+Provided you call the artifact directory `build` the emulator configuration found in `machines/phase{n}` should work out of the box.
 ```sh
 mkdir build && cd build
 cmake ..